 Some topics you’ll find on this blog are:

-+ Personal Finance 101 (e.g. saving, investing, managing debt, etc.)
+- Personal Finance 101 (e.g. Saving, Investing, Managing Debt, etc.)

-+ Thriving as the Sandwich Generation: Balancing Kids + Aging Parents
+- Thriving as the Sandwich Generation: Balancing Kids + Aging Parents

-What's With the Tortoise?
+What's With The Tortoise?

 We often joke how we may not be great or fast at anything, but we have staying power just like the tortoise.